healingdrawing/task-localhost/extra.md

 In the context of networking, `select` is a function that is used for I/O multiplexing, which allows a program to monitor multiple I/O channels (like network sockets) at the same time.
 Implemented `equivalent of select`.
 The `flow.rs ... listener.incoming().for_each_concurrent(None, |stream| async {` section, takes the incoming connection  selected from incomings connections queue `incoming()` which is non-blocking iterator, and manages stream i/o, inside the spawned task.
+So **only one select equivalent is used to read the client requests and write response**.

 ---

+> Why is it important to use only one select and how was it achieved?

+The `select` is used to wait for multiple futures to complete and then take action based on which future completes first.
+It can be used to handle multiple I/O operations concurrently, but it requires careful management of the futures and their states.

+The `for_each_concurrent` method is used to handle multiple connections concurrently, which `is similar to what select does`.
+However, for_each_concurrent is higher-level and easier to use, as it automatically manages the tasks and their states.

+---

+> Read the code that goes from the select (or equivalent) to the read and write of a client, is there only one read or write per client per select (or equivalent)?

+The read and write of a client is inside the spawned task, which is spawned for each connection.
+So there is only one read or write per client per select (or equivalent).

+The `read` implemented in `flow.rs ... read_with_timeout` function.
+The `write` implemented in `flow.rs ... match write_response_into_stream` function.

+---

+> Are the return values for I/O functions checked properly?

+The return values for I/O functions checked properly.
+The `unwrap`s are managed properly using `match`.